Data-Driven Estimation of Heterogeneous Treatment Effects: Structural causal models for HTE estimation

 \subsubsection{Causal structure learning}

-In many real-world scenarios, the underlying causal model is unknown, and therefore, there is \emph{structure uncertainty} of the causal mechanisms.
-Therefore, ignoring the underlying causal models can lead to incorrect causal effect estimations.

-To use the causal model under structure uncertainty, one approach is to use causal structure learning~\citep{heinze-stat18,vowels-arxiv21}.
-Many traditional causal structure learning methods can be broadly classified into constraint-based~\citep{spirtes-book00,colombo-jstor12}, score-based~\citep{chickering-jmlr02,hauser-jmlr12,nandy-annals18}, a hybrid of the two~\citep{tsamardinos-ml06}, or based on asymmetries~\citep{shimizu-jmlr06}.
-These methods find a partial graph or skeleton from the data, with some unoriented edges.
-With the output from structure learning methods, an adjustment set can be applied to select variables for estimation~\citep{pearl-book09,henckel-arxiv19}, and these variables are used to train an HTE estimator.
+When the underlying causal model is unknown, it is sometimes possible to learn its structure from data~\citep{heinze-stat18,vowels-arxiv21}.
+Causal structure learning algorithms can be broadly classified into constraint-based~\citep{spirtes-book00,colombo-jstor12}, score-based~\citep{chickering-jmlr02,hauser-jmlr12,nandy-annals18}, a hybrid of the two~\citep{tsamardinos-ml06}, or based on asymmetries~\citep{shimizu-jmlr06}.
+The output of these methods is an equivalence class of possible structures that can explain the data.
+The equivalence class is represented as a partial graph or skeleton in which some of the edges may be unoriented.
+Using this output, one can find an adjustment set of variables that can be used for estimation~\citep{pearl-book09,henckel-arxiv19} and training HTE estimators.

 One well-known constraint-based structure learning algorithm is the PC algorithm~\citep{spirtes-book00}.
 PC conducts conditional independence tests to learn about the structure of the underlying model.
 It learns a completed partially directed acyclic graph (CPDAG)~\citep{chickering-jmlr02}, which is an equivalence class of directed acyclic graphs (DAG) that have uncertain edges.
 PC has three main steps: (1) determining the skeleton, (2) determining v-structures, and (3), determining further edge orientations.
 PC learns the skeleton by starting with a complete undirected graph.
 Using a series of conditional independence tests for adjacent nodes, PC removes an edge if a conditional independence is found.
 In the second step, all edges in the graph are replaced with $\circ$--$\circ$ edges.
 PC considers all unshielded triples, triples $i \circ $--$\circ j$--$\circ k$ where $i$ and $k$ are not adjacent and determines whether a v-structure should exist or not.
 In the final step, additional orientation rules are applied to orient as many unoriented edges as possible.
 The fast causal inference (FCI) algorithm is a modification of the PC algorithm that allows hidden variables~\citep{spirtes-book00}.